Munter/subfont/README.md

                                      the formats based on the browser capabilities as specified via --browsers or the browserslist configuration.
-                                                    [array] [choices: "woff2", "woff", "truetype"] --fallbacks                        Include fallbacks so the original font will be loaded when dynamic content gets injected at runtime.
+                                                    [array] [choices: "woff2", "woff", "truetype"] --text                             Additional characters to include in the subset for every
+                                     @font-face found on the page                         [string] --fallbacks                        Include fallbacks so the original font will be loaded when dynamic content gets injected at runtime.
 Disable with --no-fallbacks                      [boolean] [default: true]